mdda/deep-learning-workshop/ideas.md

         -  Need to consider word segmentation in Chinese (for instance)
         -  Potential to replace GloVe in workshop notebooks
       - If multi-language, need to make sure that fonts + IME are installed
+      - One issue is that this will really require the USB VirtualBox install
+        -  Reduces options regarding using (for instance) Collab

   - Speech Generation